 Whether it is amending the state constitution in California to increase commercial real estate taxes or “taking the playground back” in New York, real estate and the people who own it are under attack.
 Instead of being lionized as great builders or exceptional savers, they are uniformly vilified as exploiters of the weak and homeless.
 This is more than a bit ironic given that all these individuals and organizations are in the business of providing housing.

 However, being at war with capital and capitalists is part and parcel of Socialist dogma.
 If you’re not part of the congregation, you’d better leave the church.
-Fortunately, DST properties can do just this for savvy real estate investors.
-It provides them with a turn key vehicle to flee the overtaxed and overregulated coastal regions for the pro-business, pro-growth sunbelt.
+Fortunately, DST properties seek to do just this for real estate investors.
+It aims to provide them with a turn key vehicle to flee the overtaxed and overregulated coastal regions for the pro-business, pro-growth sunbelt.

 It isn’t an accident that the majority of DST programs/properties currently available are in the “smile states.”
 This is the crescent which extends across the southeast and southwest.
 It is anchored in the east by Florida, a no income tax state and Texas in the west, also a no income tax state.